 “Well, I was just trying to decide, actually,” I said as I leaned over and perched my elbows onto the kitchen counter.
 My eyes settled on the blank wall across from me and I began to stare at it and focus on it as if the answers I was looking for might suddenly appear there.
 “I’m in between taking it as a day where I do nothing: where I tell myself I don’t have to do anything and try to allow myself the freedom to not feel guilty about it—although that’s not really possible because I will most definitely end up feeling guilty about it, [uncomfortable laugh], but ya know, maybe just make a cake and a nice dinner, or—”

 “Uh-huh, well, I’ll probably still feel bad about it,” I continued “or, I dunno, it would be nice to get together too.
 I’d love to see you and Annie if she’s going to be around, it’s just, I get kind of depressed thinking about it, ya know?”
 I’m pretty sure she didn’t know.
 I eeked out the words and my voice crumbled into a shaky tone while trying to choke back the sobs that wanted to accompany the tears I could feel trickling down my cheeks just then.
 “I just miss my family, ya know?
-I miss Dad and Brendan.
+I miss Dad and Brendan and Grandma and Grandpa.
 And I never get to see Jimmy.
 Everyone being together is what made birthdays special.
 Us all being together is what made it feel special, you know?
 I just miss that so much.”
 I’ve learned that sometimes I don’t truly know what I’m thinking or feeling until I hear myself say it.
 And while I had an inkling that this was all percolating, I ultimately took myself by surprise as the dam holding back that stream of consciousness gave way.
 There was silence, at first, on the other end of the phone, and then came a little laugh and she said:

 “Huh?”
 Momentarily dumbfounded by her jocularity, I blinked a couple times and then asked "What does that mean?”